hauptmedia/php-cassandra-stub/README.md

 # php-cassandra-stub

-PHP stubs for the php cassandra exentsion.
+PHP stubs for the php cassandra extension.

 See https://github.com/datastax/php-driver